 Relationships are bound to face moments of compromise, miscommunication, or even conflict.
 Regular meetings and transparent, honest communication can often help to mitigate conflict.
 Space needs to be created for conflicts to be addressed in a way that is most appropriate to the communities that university researchers are engaged with.
 In some cases this may mean that the university researcher has to step back and allow the process to happen or unfold inside community.
 Researchers must be able to recognize or ask whether they should be in the room and what would be most helpful in supporting a swift resolution to the conflict.

 Questions to Ask Yourself

-- Are there any expectations that the community partner has in terms of time commitment required for a research partnership?
+- What are the expectations of the community partner in terms of their time commitment for a research partnership?

-- How does the research plan integrate multiple modes of communication and transparency in order to mitigate potential misunderstandings?
+- How does the research plan integrate multiple modes of communication, recording, accountability, and transparency in order to continue to strengthen the research relationship?

-- What are the personal boundaries of the primary researcher, and have those been clearly communicated to the community partners?
+- What are the personal boundaries of the community partners and have these been clearly communicated to the university researcher(s) ?

 - In what ways will you ensure that your relationships to the communities and people you are working with are prioritized?

 - What do the people, community, Nation or organization need to feel protected and respected in the research process?